swgpu/SWGPU/README.md

-# WARM (Game Web Engine)
+# WARME (Web Against Regular Modular Engine)
 <p align="center">
     <img src="https://raw.githubusercontent.com/jay19240/jay19240.github.io/main/imgs/banner.png" alt="logo"/>
 </p>

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37) ![Drag Racing](https://img.shields.io/badge/version-1.0.0-blue)

-**WARM** is an open source realtime 2D/3D game engine based on **WebGPU**.
+**WARME** is an open source realtime 2D/3D game engine based on **WebGPU**.
 It is a **complete and cross-platform solution** to build desktop/mobile games with high performance.
-**WARM** wrap the web stack to serve one goal, make kewl games with a sweet coding style !
+**WARME** wrap the web stack to serve one goal, make kewl games with a sweet coding style !
 Some words about our philosophy:
 - **Simplicity:** We used only simple and efficient methods coming from the industrie for nearly two decades.
 - **Flexibility:** Create your own renderers.
 Handle rendering and update loops.
 - **Modularity:** We used modular architecture to keep things simple and separate.

-You can check the documentation [here](https://github.com/jay19240/Warm/wiki).
+You can check the documentation [here](https://github.com/jay19240/WARME/wiki).
 For sharing your work, asking questions or purpose new features you can join our discord community [here](https://discord.gg/6hNHZzBA).
-For a more concret overview on it, you can play examples [here](https://jay19240.github.io/) and check the demo source code [here](https://github.com/jay19240/Warm/tree/main/src/samples).
+For a more concret overview on it, you can play examples [here](https://jay19240.github.io/) and check the demo source code [here](https://github.com/jay19240/WARME/tree/main/src/samples).

 ## General features
 - 🧱 **Core** - Maths, tweening, events manager, container manager